-muraLAB is the Mural Arts Program’s experimental creativity hub for investigating muralism in the twenty-first century – a think-tank for advancing Mural Arts’ dual role of expert in traditional community-based public art practices and leader in the conversation about muralism’s future.
+muraLAB is the Mural Arts Program’s creativity hub for investigating muralism in the twenty-first century – a think-tank for advancing Mural Arts’ vision for art igniting change in communities, city systems and artistic practice.

 muraLAB’s Thought Experiments and Artist Residency programs are funded by the Ford Foundation.

 muraLAB’s Visiting Curators Initiative is funded by the Pew Cultural Management Initiative.